 Three letters (3) of recommendation are required.
 While we will accept letters from professional sources, we strongly prefer letters from professors who are acquainted with your academic interests, achievements, and abilities.
-These letters are to be submitted electronically through GrAdMIT.
+These letters are to be submitted electronically through the online application system.

-Please consult the oniline application system for the status of your application.
-Upon acceptance into the program, letters of admissions are sent via e-mail along with a statement of intent form.
+Please consult the online application system for the status of your application.
+Upon acceptance into the program, letters of admissions are sent via email along with a statement of intent form.
 Upon your acceptance (via statement of intent form), a paper copy of your admissions letter will be sent to you.

 If you are interested in financial aid in the form of a teaching assistantship or research assistantship, please check the appropriate box on the application form.
 No applicant will be considered for financial aid until the application is complete and the applicant has been admitted.

 Fill out the International Applicant Financial Form.
 You will need to fill out the form labeled "Graduate Students - Standard" for the appropriate academic year.